 The Kibworths benefit from a good range of bus services to Market Harborough/Leicester and good access to the wider road network via direct access onto the A6.
 However, the bus service is used little for travelling to work.
 Broadband speeds are generally poor and sporadic but an upgrade to fibre optic broadband is planned by summer 2015.
-Taken together the Kibworths have 6 key services and a relatively wide range of other services/facilities, including a high school, and employment opportunities.
+When treated as a single settlement the Kibworths have 6 key services and a relatively wide range of other services/facilities, including a high school, and employment opportunities.
 Market Harborough, Oadby and Leicester provide access to other, higher order services via the A6.